 As a beginner, it may be difficult for you to get hold of #C language of ASP.NET as it’s not only complex but also difficult to understand.

 On the technical front, PHP fairs better than ASP.NET.
 There are many dedicated PHP learning support groups too for your convenience.

-The workforce availability for PHP developer and coder is great.
+The workforce availability for PHP developers and coders is great.
 As the market share of PHP is higher than ASP.NET, there are many expert web programmers working specifically in PHP language.

 Besides, the dedicated communities on PHP are large and the interaction and communication are massive.

 PHP supports a large community of programmers as compared to ASP.NET.
 The number of freelance PHP programmers out there is also high so you won’t be short of finding experts.

 In the PHP vs ASP.NET debate, after comparing these points, PHP definitely scores better than ASP.NET.
 PHP is so feature-rich while costing nothing.

 Unlike prevalent myth, PHP framework is highly secure, reliable and fast while being user-friendly.
 On the other hand, ASP.NET costs you at every step and comes with its steadfast limitations.